greglook/vault/doc/blobs.md

 - `get` - return the bytes stored for a blob
 - `put!` - store a some bytes as a blob

-Optionally, some stores may _separately_ implement the following operations:
+Optionally, some stores may be _destructable_ and implement the following
+operations:
 - `remove!` - drop a blob from the store
 - `destroy!!` - completely remove the blob store